masoud-bahrami/domain-driven-design-roadmap/README.md

 *   **Core Domain ❤️ (The Heart of the Business):** The most important and differentiating part of the business.
 It provides a competitive advantage.
 This is where you should focus your DDD efforts. *Example:* For a shipping company, "Route Optimization" is a Core Domain.

-*   **Domain Event 📢 (Something That Happened):** A significant occurrence within the domain that the business stakeholders care about.
-It represents something that has happened in the past.
-Events are immutable and are named in the past tense. *Example:* `OrderShipped`, `PaymentReceived`, `ProductAddedToCart`.
+*   **Generic Subdomain 🌐 (Common Functionality):** A common functionality that is not specific to the business.
+These are often off-the-shelf solutions or third-party services. *Example:* User authentication, logging.

+*   **Supporting Subdomain 🤝 (Supporting the Core):** An important part of the business that supports the Core Domain but does not provide a significant competitive advantage.

 *   **Domain Model 🧩 (The Mental Model):** A conceptual model of the domain that captures the key concepts, relationships, and rules.
 It's a shared understanding between developers and domain experts.

-*   **Domain Service ⚙️ (An Operation That Doesn't Belong):** An operation that doesn't naturally belong to an Entity or Value Object.
-It often involves coordinating multiple domain objects or interacting with external systems. *Example:* `TransferFunds`, `CalculateShippingCost`.

-*   **Entity 🆔 (Has an Identity):** An object with a unique identity that persists over time.
-This identity distinguishes it from other objects, even if they have the same attributes. *Example:* A `Customer` has a unique ID, even if two customers have the same name and address.

 *   **Event Sourcing 💾 (The History Book):** A persistence strategy that stores all changes to an Aggregate as a sequence of events.
 This provides a complete audit trail and allows you to recreate the state of an Aggregate at any point in time.

-*   **Generic Subdomain 🌐 (Common Functionality):** A common functionality that is not specific to the business.
-These are often off-the-shelf solutions or third-party services. *Example:* User authentication, logging.

-*   **Repository 🗄️ (The Data Gateway):** An interface or class that provides access to Aggregates.
-It abstracts away the details of data storage, allowing the domain model to remain independent of the persistence mechanism.

-*   **Subdomain 🧩 (A Part of the Whole):** A part of the overall business domain.
-It represents a specific area of expertise or responsibility within the business. *Example:* "Sales," "Shipping," "Inventory Management."

-*   **Supporting Subdomain 🤝 (Supporting the Core):** An important part of the business that supports the Core Domain but does not provide a significant competitive advantage.

-*   **Ubiquitous Language 🗣️ (The Common Tongue):** A common language shared by developers and domain experts to ensure clear communication and understanding of the domain.
-It's used consistently in code, documentation, and discussions.

-*   **Value Object 💎 (Defined by its Attributes):** An immutable object that represents a descriptive aspect of the domain.
-It is defined by its attributes rather than its identity.
-If all attributes are the same, two Value Objects are considered equal. *Example:* `Address`, `Money`, `Date`.

 ## III.
 Level 1: DDD Fundamentals 🌱(⏳ 2-4 Weeks)**